Faith Lectures: Creation (3)

 That is metaphysical humour at its best.
 But here it is.

 Here we begin.
-Let us begin with a very remarkable juncture, let us say 800 years ago, when Moses Maimonides sat down to write “The Guide for the Perplexed“.
-That time, for Moses Maimonides, and do not forget that Maimonides regarded creation as one of the yesodot ha’emunah – one of the foundations of faith-but for Moses Maimonides it was, relatively speaking, an open question.
+Let us begin with a very remarkable juncture, let us say 800 years ago, when Moses Maimonides [Rambam] sat down to write “The Guide for the Perplexed“.
+That time, for Moses Maimonides, and do not forget that Maimonides regarded Creation as one of the yesodot ha’emunah – one of the foundations of faith – but for Moses Maimonides it was, relatively speaking, an open question.
 He found himself faced with two phenomena.
-One the one hand there was the testimony of the Torah, Bereishit bara elokim, “In the beginning God created”.
+On the one hand there was the testimony of the Torah, Bereishit bara elokim, “In the beginning God created”.

 Then Kant had refuted the ontological argument.
 All of this is very ancient stuff.
 Are you familiar with this?
-Bertrand Russell telling us in his autobiography about he fell off his bicycle when he realised that the ontological argument was not true.
+Bertrand Russell tells us in his autobiography about how he fell off his bicycle when he realised that the ontological argument was not true.
 The ontological argument was that since God is, by definition, the most perfect Being, therefore God must have every perfection.
-Existence must be one of the perfections-because it is better to be than not to be-unless you happen to be Hamlet.
-Ok?
+Existence must be one of the perfections – because it is better to be than not to be – unless you happen to be Hamlet.

 Therefore, by definition, God exists.
 Kant, as you know, said: Existence is not that kind of a predicate.
 You can say: Some lions are big and some lions are small but you cannot say: Some lions exist and some lions do not exist.
 Does that make sense?
 So Kant had got rid of that.
 The ontological argument just happened to be bad grammar that turned into bad logic.

 But perhaps the most devastating was not that and not that the philosophers, but actually Darwin.
-Because Darwin’s theory really attacked probably the single most compelling and easily?understandable idea, which was known as ‘the argument from design’.
+Because Darwin’s theory really attacked probably the single most compelling and easily?
+An understandable idea, which was known as ‘the argument from design’.
 You are familiar with ‘the argument from design’?
-It was famously put by William Paley who said as follows, in about 1800: If you are walking across a heath and you came across a watch, and you examine it carefully.
-You saw how there was an intricate relationship between the parts, how everything dovetailed and everything worked together.
+It was famously put by William Paley who said as follows, in about 1800: If you are walking across a heath and you come across a watch, and you examine it carefully.
+You’ll see how there is an intricate relationship between the parts, how everything dovetails and everything works together.
 Then he said: Even if you did not know what a watch was and what it was for and what it represented, you would have concluded by the sheer intricacy and inter-relationship of the parts that it was designed for a purpose.
 And anything that was designed must have a designer.
-That is the natural world as we see it, so intricate, so inter-locking, that the universe must have a Designer.
+That is the natural world as we see it, so intricate, so interlocking, that the universe must have a Designer.
 They could not have possibly come together by accident.
 We could not imagine a wind blowing a lot of pieces from a rubbish tip together and constructing a Boeing 747.
 That kind of ‘accident’ just does not happen.
 The world has design: therefore, it had a Designer.